 Our success in reaching 2030 targets will depend on how we (and others) work together to deliver energy efficiency, clean energy, behaviour change and ultimately greater sustainability – this is what the Regional Strategy to 2030 seeks to address.

 The origins of 3cea go back to 2002 as formally the Carlow Kilkenny Energy Agency CLG, when the counties of Carlow and Kilkenny had the vision to establish an independent energy agency.
 Much has been achieved since that time, but the challenges of the next decade mean we are going to have to find our way to work at a whole different level again.

-We look forward to seeing you at our Regional Strategy launch on January 31st and working with you in the decade ahead.
+We look forward to working with you in the decade ahead.

 Working in Partnership – Raising Awareness – Providing Support – Delivering Low Carbon

 Published 31.01.2020 / Adobe PDF / 17.9 MB